Topics Map > •Research Computing

 The Campus Champions comprise a thriving community of practice for research computing, data and software professionals supporting one another by sharing resources, experience, and wisdom.
 As advocates of local, regional, and national scientific computing resources, Campus Champions serve as promoters of science.
 Campus Champions include system administrators, outreach coordinators, engineers, researchers, students, and more, collectively strengthening cyberinfrastructure worldwide.
 Visit https://campuschampions.cyberinfrastructure.org/ to learn more.

-If you need assistance from the Campus Champions, please contact us through the Help Desk.
+If you need assistance from the Campus Champions, please contact us.